 “The volume and quality of sound is superb on the RS3-SX.
 So is the HD video quality.
 Even in low light, which is where most of our patrols and work take place, it doesn’t affect the quality.
 It’s a more robust camera too.

 “DEMS is so easy to use – even for non-technical people.
 It makes data collection so easy and reliable.
 Things are laid out in a simple way and all you have to do is click the videos you want and press a few buttons.

 “The upgrades are fantastic, we’re on DEMS 3 now.”

 “The whole thing has been excellent”

-“The front facing screen is brilliant.
+“The front-facing screen is brilliant.
 You know you’re being recorded when you can see yourself on a screen.
 And it’s remarkable the difference between CCTV and body cameras.
 We have CCTV in all trains and on all stations, but it’s completely different when somebody is standing in front of you with a camera.
-Not only does it defuse situations, but people then start apologising.
+Not only does it defuse situations, but people then start apologizing.

 How about the articulated head?

 “The articulated camera head is spot on.
 We have different sized people here, all different builds, shapes, and sizes.
 And all of them are in different situations that change throughout the day.
 So it’s vital that we capture the right images, perfectly framed.
 We’re also able to turn the camera head around if it makes some people feel uncomfortable.

 “We had a confrontation where the person in question was very distressed by the camera, so we were able to turn the camera head around and continue recording audio with the option of turning the camera head round again if needed.